dmitchsplunk/langchain-with-splunk/v2/README.md

-# v2:  LangChain with GPT 3.5 Turbo
+# v2:  LangChain with GPT 5 Nano

 This version of the application use the LangChain framework, which provides many features and benefits that we'll use in later iterations of the application.